Digitaliko/sendvelo/approval-tool/docs/PRODUCT_POSITIONING.md

 **4. Indie Hackers / HN**

 **Title:**
-> "Show IH: SendVelo – Approval tool for ChatGPT content ($300 MRR in beta)"
+> "Show IH: Thumbway – Approval tool for ChatGPT content ($300 MRR in beta)"

 **Post:**
 > "Hey IH! 👋
 >
-> I built SendVelo over the past 2 weeks to solve a problem I had: getting client approval on ChatGPT-generated proposals.
+> I built Thumbway over the past 2 weeks to solve a problem I had: getting client approval on ChatGPT-generated proposals.
 >
 > **The problem:**
 > ChatGPT writes great content, but the approval process is broken.
 Copy to Docs → email link → wait 2 days → check email 10 times.
 >
 > **The solution:**
-> SendVelo integrates directly with ChatGPT.
+> Thumbway integrates directly with ChatGPT.
 Just say 'Send this to john@client.com for approval' and it's done.
 >
 > **The tech:**
 > - Next.js 15 + tRPC (full type safety)